 Chamomile tea is one of the most soothing ingredients for our overall health and skin specifically.
 Chamomile has powerful anti-inflammatory properties and has been used as a natural remedy for rosacea.
 It also has potent antioxidant abilities, and can reduce pain.

 One study from the official Journal of The Italian Neurological Society supported the claims of the efficacy of chamomile as pain relief in migraines without aura.
 Unfortunately, we still don't have direct evidence of these capacities in skin-related conditions.

 Nonetheless, chamomile is also praised for its wound-healing capacities.
 In one double-blind trial on 14 patients, researchers found that chamomile is quite effective in wound drying and in speeding epithelialization after the dermabrasion of tattoos.

-But, unfortunately, you can't erase or reverse all of the consequences of sun-damaged skin.
-This is because, as many dermatologists warn, the effects of the sunburns you had during your teenage years manifest even 30 years later.
-Sun damage is the number one, if not the only, factor responsible for skin aging.
+But, unfortunately, you can't erase or reverse all the consequences of sun-damaged skin.
+This is because the effects of the sunburns you had during your teenage years manifest even 30 years later.
+Sun damage is the number one factor responsible for skin aging.

 The best action against cancer and premature aging is to protect the skin from the sun, apply sunscreen regularly, and keep the skin from burning.

 Sunburn is a painful and nasty skin condition, but it's easy to find relief.
 Whether you have a severe or mild sunburn, our home remedies for sunburn are designed to soothe pain, swelling, skin irritation, and redness while the area heals.
 From a cool bath and cold compress to oatmeal, there are lots of things you can try.

 Try the above-mentioned tips to prevent even more complications, pain, and maybe a ruined vacation.